Abdullateef01/alx-system_engineering-devops/0x00-shell_basics/README.md

 2-bring_me_home file is a shell script that bring the user to home directory.

 3-listfiles file is a shell script that list files and directories in long format.

+4-listmorefiles file is a shell script that list files and directories including hidden files.